 The Company expenses all advertising costs as incurred.
-Advertising expense, included in office and general expense in the consolidated statements of operations and comprehensive income, was \$22 thousand and \$11 thousand in the years ended December 31, 2022 and 2021, respectively.
+Advertising expense, included in office and general expense in the consolidated statements of income and comprehensive income, was \$21 thousand and \$22 thousand in the years ended December 31, 2023 and 2022, respectively.